Code-Institute-Submissions/amcali-project-1/README.md

 ###My Skills###

 This section used Bootstrap buttons and had been linked with anchors to the respective explanation of the software skill stated.
+The purpose of this was to serve to users who are not familiar with software skills what each of the skills were.
 The links were all taken from Wikipedia website:

 * HTML: https://en.wikipedia.org/wiki/HTML